MohamedAsfar/User_Engagement_Analysis/README.md

 2. Are there any changes in the three stages of the emails funnel?
 What changes have you discovered??<br>
 3. Are changes in user activity/engagement associated with specific devices or hardware ( mobile phone, tablet computers, desktop computers, etc.)  that customers use to read emails and interact with Zilto’s  web portal?<br>
 4. Are changes in user activity/engagement associated with specific countries or regions of the world where Zilto’s  users are located?<br>
+---
+## Task 1
+### Has user activity or engagement dropped, increased or remained stable?
+What is the extent of change in user activity/engagement?